UB-JM/UB-JM/README.md

 - I am open for a new Job.
 At this phase in my career, gathering new experiences is paramount, but long term, I'd be particularly interested in System Architechture and, again, Quantum Computing - I'm probably not quite there yet.
 - You can reach me through LinkedIn: https://www.linkedin.com/in/jan-martin-a333a124/
 - Video Project from my Master Studies: https://www.youtube.com/watch?v=ZsNYShTHSU4 (German, created with Blender and a Team of 3)
 - Professional Output: I worked on online Applications for digital Tachograph cards as an external developer.
-The result of my participation can, for Example, be seen here: https://www.tuvsud.com/de-de/branchen/mobilitaet-und-automotive/fahrtenschreiberkarten/fahrerkarte#/
+The result of my participation can, for Example, be seen here: https://www.tuvsud.com/de-de/branchen/mobilitaet-und-automotive/fahrtenschreiberkarten/fahrerkarte#/ or here: https://kgk.dekra.de/

 <!---
 UB-JM/UB-JM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.